-Health insurance is something that every Indian should buy, keeping in mind the growth in medical costs and increase in diseases due to lifestyle changes, especially in younger people.
-As per World Health Organization (WHO) statistics, 70% of Indians spend their entire income on healthcare related expenses and purchasing medicines.
+Health insurance is something that every Indian should buy, keeping in mind the growth in medical costs and an increase in diseases due to lifestyle changes, especially in younger people.
+As per the World Health Organization (WHO) statistics, 70% of Indians spend their entire income on healthcare related expenses and purchasing medicines.
 In addition to that, people had to borrow money or sell their assets to pay for 47% rural and 31% urban hospital admissions.
 Shockingly, WHO predicts that 3.2% of Indians are vulnerable to high out of pocket healthcare expenses and will fall below the poverty line.

 Keeping these numbers in mind, it is hard to make a case against buying medical insurance.
 However, for a wide variety of reasons, a lot of people have a habit of procrastination when it comes to buying a health insurance policy.

-One of the reasons for this behaviour is that people often think they’ll buy insurance when they are older and when they would really need it.
+One of the reasons for this behavior is that people often think they’ll buy insurance when they are older and when they would really need it.
 However, the real world doesn’t work that way and a lot of people have to endure high medical costs for their treatment which they wouldn’t have to if they were covered by a health insurance policy.

 There are some diseases which do not become apparent until the person crosses a certain age.
 For example, conditions like ulcerative colitis are diagnosed mostly when the patients are in their mid-30s.
 Or take for example Autosomal Dominant Polycystic Kidney Disease (ADPKD), a congenital kidney disorder that rarely causes any noticeable issues in children but becomes apparent between 30 and 40 years of age.